BenBruyneel/proteinDiscover/README.md

 # proteinDiscover

-R Package

-It provides the ability to read results from .pdResult (.msf) files produced by the Proteome Discoverer software of [Thermo Scientific](https://www.thermoscientific.com/)
+R Package that provides the ability to read results from .pdResult (.msf) files produced by the Proteome Discoverer software of [Thermo Scientific](https://www.thermoscientific.com/)

 New: [proteinDiscover manual](https://benbruyneel.github.io/proteinDiscover/)